Maria Manetti Shrem Mentors

 Be gentle with yourself; you’re doing the best you can.
 I love working with others as they discover their voice!
 It is a privilege and honor to walk alongside students as they grow both as humans and musicians.

-She moved to the United States more than twenty seven years ago from her hometown of Irbit, Russia.
-While in Russia, she earned a master degree in Musical Theater from the Yekaterinburg State Theater Institute and completed postgraduate studies in Vocal Performance and Pedagogy at the Ural State Conservatory in Russia.
-In the United States, Irina completed a Professional Studies Diploma in Voice Performance from The Mannes College of Music in New York City.
+Originally from the historic town of Irbit, Russia, Irina Rindzuner (she/her) moved to the United States twenty-seven years ago.
+She holds a Master’s degree in Musical Theater from the Yekaterinburg State Theater Institute, Postgraduate Studies in Vocal Performance and Pedagogy from the Ural State Conservatory, and a Professional Studies Diploma in Voice Performance from The Mannes College of Music in New York City.

 Mentoring Philosophy